parsiya/parsiya.net/content/post/2019/2019-04-17-manual-work-bug-2/index.markdown

 There's also the option of automating your job but not sharing it.
 See the following urban legends:

-* [Is it unethical for me to not tell my employer I’ve automated my job?][automated-stack-exchange]
+* [Is it unethical for me to not tell my employer I've automated my job?][automated-stack-exchange]
 * [Finally fired after 6 years - reddit][fired-after-six-years]

 ## What Did We Learn Here Today?